frej/fast-export/plugins/branch_prefix/README.md

 ## Branch prefix plugin

-This plugin enables to add prefix to the migrated branches
+This plugin allows to add prefix to the migrated branches

 To use the plugin, add the command line flag `--plugin branch_prefix=<prefix>`.